Phone: +86-198-5138-3768 / +86-139-1435-9958 Email: taiyuglass@qq.com / 1317979198@qq.com

 Lower

-Higher with optimized furnaces
+Higher with optimized systems

 Ideal Applications